 How Teachers Get Started with Nessy

-Teachers get started with Nessy Reading & Spelling by signing up for a free trial through the official website.
-School specialists provide deployment support and training resources.
-The platform offers professional teaching videos, setup guides, and implementation strategies for classroom use.
+Getting started with Nessy involves using a free trial.
+The official platform gives you training resources and setup guidance.
+School specialists provide support for deployment and training resources.
+The platform also offers professional teaching videos.
+It includes setup guides and plans for classroom use.

 Teachers can access Nessy Learning through school subscriptions that provide cloud-based access to the full programme suite.
 The platform includes free professional teaching videos, ebooks, and flashcards that support both classroom instruction and home learning partnerships.